Old-Farmer/Mango-Editor/docs/help.md

 ### Unicode && UTF-8

-Unicode is a complex topic, and I support it carefully.
+Unicode is a complex and 💩, but I support it as much as I can.
 However, bugs may be occured due to **lack of knowledgement, poor support** **of low-level library or terminal issues/limitaions**.
 Also, sometimes I loose the constraint of unicode **which will not effect the normal** **circumstance** to just simplify the implementaion or to gain some performance benifit.